Skip to main content

 How this site is built

-This website is currently built with 🎈 Eleventy (11ty) v3.1.2, a wonderful static site generator that prioritizes speed and simplicity.
+This website is currently built with 🎈 Eleventy (11ty) v3.1.5, a wonderful static site generator that prioritizes speed and simplicity.
 The domain brennan.day is registered on Porkbun and hosted on Netlify with automatic HTTPS via Let's Encrypt.
+The site uses Deflect.ca nameservers for enhanced DDoS protection and digital security.

 The CSS is custom-built with a Gruvbox-inspired colour scheme and no external frameworks, prioritizing performance and maintainability.
-The typefaces* used are Public Sans for body text, PT Serif for headings, and JetBrains Mono for code and metadata.
+The typefaces* use modern font stacks from Modern Font Stacks: Geometric Humanist (Avenir, Montserrat, Corbel) for headings, Old Style (Iowan Old Style, Palatino Linotype) for body text, and Monospace Code (Cascadia Code, Source Code Pro, Menlo) for code and metadata.
+These system fonts eliminate external dependencies and improve page load performance.

 The site features the Tomatic cursor set by JefTriforce, available at RW-Designer.
 These cute, fat cursors are licensed under Creative Commons - Attribution + Noncommercial.